United States is the world's largest consumer of ice cream. Of all the

 it churn until you end up with a deliciously rich and creamy smooth ice

-Vanilla Ice Cream starts with a custard base made with
+This Vanilla Ice Cream recipe starts with a custard base made with

 just four ingredients - cream, sugar, egg yolks, and vanilla.
 The

-cream gives the ice cream its lovely rich and creamy taste.
-Sugar gives the ice cream its smoothness
+cream gives the ice cream its rich and creamy taste.
+Sugar is added for

 and the eggs are necessary for

-smoothness and to give the ice cream its nice color.
+smoothness, richness, and color.
 Now, since this is

 bean paste.
 First, if using a vanilla bean it imparts a wonderful complexity of flavors and aromas